Ochazuke847/BTree-File-System-Simulation/README.md

 - Nguyen Viet Dung - 20224360

 ## Introduction
 The following project is about building a simple File Explorer Simulation using B-Tree.
 The programm will allow the user to create, delete, move, display and browse through file / folder in a simulated File Explorer.
+When the program is terminated, the user can choose to save the simulated file and folder.

 ## Design of the file System
 Program used - Python\
 Used data structures, algorithm - B-Tree, Depth-first search\

 ## Implementation - Algorithms of the System
-Mainly there are 11 functions:
+Mainly there are 6 functions:
 1. Create file/folders
 2. Delete file/folders
 3. Search file/folders